beheshty/SetSharp/README.md

 ## Future Roadmap

-This section is currently under construction, much like a secret lair for future features.
-Stay tuned for exciting updates!
+This section is currently in development.
+The following is a list of features I am planning for future updates.

-*   [ ] **Option Pattern Integration:** We're planning to add helper methods to easily register your generated configuration classes with the `IOptions` pattern, making dependency injection a breeze.
+* [ ] **Partial Classes for Customization:** To give you more control, I will be making the generated classes `partial`.
+This will allow you to extend them with your own logic or properties without altering the generated code.
-*   [ ] **`SectionName` Property:** Imagine a world where you can instantly know which part of your JSON a class maps to!
-We're looking into adding a `SectionName` property to each generated class for easier identification and potentially other benefits.
+* [ ] **Option Pattern Integration:** I am planning to add helper methods to easily register the generated configuration classes with the `IOptions` pattern, which will make dependency injection more straightforward.
-*   [ ] **Partial Classes for Customization:** To give you even more control, we'll be making the generated classes `partial`, allowing you to extend them with your own logic or properties without touching the generated code.
+* [ ] **`SectionName` Property:** I am looking into adding a `SectionName` property to each generated class.
+This will make it easier to identify which part of the JSON a class maps to and may offer other benefits.

 ## Contributing

-We love contributions!
-Whether it's a new feature, a bug fix, or an improvement to the documentation, your help is always welcome.
-SetSharp is an open-source project, and we believe in the power of community.
-If you have ideas, suggestions, or want to dive into the code, don't hesitate to open an issue or submit a pull request.
-Let's make SetSharp even sharper together!
+I welcome contributions to this project.
+Whether it's a new feature, a bug fix, or an improvement to the documentation, your help is appreciated.
+SetSharp is an open-source project, and I believe in the power of community collaboration.
+If you have ideas, suggestions, or want to contribute to the code, please feel free to open an issue or submit a pull request.
+Together, we can make SetSharp even sharper.